gohugoio/hugo/content/en/installation/linux.md

 Derivatives of the [Gentoo] distribution of Linux include [Calculate Linux], [Funtoo], and others.
 Follow the instructions below to install the extended edition of Hugo:

-1. Specify the `sass` [USE] flag in /etc/portage/package.use/mysql:
+1. Specify the `extended` [USE] flag in /etc/portage/package.use/hugo:

     ```text
-    www-apps/hugo sass
+    www-apps/hugo extended
     ```

 2. Build using the Portage package manager: